 The nitrogen fertilizer business may not be able to maintain an adequate supply of pet coke.
 In addition, it could experience production delays or cost increases if alternative sources of supply prove to be more expensive or difficult to obtain.
 The nitrogen fertilizer business currently purchases 100% of the pet coke the Coffeyville refinery produces.
 Accordingly, if the nitrogen fertilizer business increases production, it will be more dependent on pet coke purchases from third-party suppliers at open market prices.
 The nitrogen fertilizer business entered into a pet coke supply agreement with HollyFrontier Corporation which became effective on March 1, 2012.
 The current term ends in December 2015 and may be renewed.
-There is no assurance that the nitrogen fertilizer business or at all.
+There is no assurance that the nitrogen fertilizer business would be able to purchase pet coke on comparable terms from third parties or at all